View Leonard Hoppes's Obituary on TNOnline.com and share memories

 Leonard L. "Lenny" Hoppes, 69, of Lehighton, died Thursday, Oct.
 31, 2019, in Manor Care, Bethlehem.

-Lenny owned and operated Mahoning Valley Meat, Lehighton, for over 35 years.
+He owned and operated Mahon-ing Valley Meat, Lehighton, for over 35 years.

-Born in Coaldale, he was a son of the late Leon C. and Anna E. (Fiderak) Hoppes.
+Born in Coaldale, he was the son of the late Leon C. and Anna E. (Fiderak) Hoppes.